-The site is being actively promoted and both landowner are keen to progress a scheme.
+The site is being actively promoted and all three owners are co-operating fully with regard to site promotion.

-Purpose Commentary 1. to check the The physical extent of the development would be unrestricted sprawl of restricted by keeping it to the east of the ridge in large built-up areas the landscape, which when landscaped would provide a new Green Belt boundary.
-2. to prevent The edge of the town would be brought closer to neighbouring towns the settlement of Piccotts End.
-However, the from merging into Inspector at the last Local Plan Inquiry one another considered that providing development was kept to the east of the ridge in the landscape and there was substantial new planting to create a new Green Belt boundary, the two settlements would not merge.
-3. to assist in safeguarding the countryside from encroachment Development would form a 'rounding off' of Grovehill, limiting encroachment into the open countryside.
+Purpose Commentary to check the unrestricted sprawl of The physical extent of the development would be restricted by keeping it to the cost of the ridge in large built-up areas restricted by keeping it to the east of the ridge in the landscape, which when landscaped would provide a new Green Belt boundary. to prevent neighbouring towns from merging into one another The edge of the town would be brought closer to the settlement of Piccotts End.
+However, the Inspector at the last Local Plan Inquiry considered that providing development was kept to the east of the ridge in the landscape and there was substantial new planting to create a new Green Belt boundary, the two settlements would not merge. to assist in safeguarding the countryside from encroachment Development would form a 'rounding off' of Grovehill, limiting encroachment into the open countryside.
 4. to preserve the setting and special character of historic towns If the requirements under (2) above were met there would be no direct impact on Piccotts End Conservation Area or Area of Archaeological Significance.
 Development would be an addition to the existing neighbourhood of Grovehill and help reinforce the New Town structure.
 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 As this is a greenfield site it will not support this aim.

-This option is forecast as having positive effects on 'greenhouse gas emissions' and 'air quality', as the site has good access to local facilities which could decrease the need to travel, reducing the level of growth in emissions.
+This allocation is forecast as having positive effects on greenhouse gas emissions and air quality, as the site has good access to local facilities which could decrease the need to travel, reducing the level of growth in emissions.

-Adverse effects have been forecast for 'biodiversity', 'soils', and 'use of brownfield sites'.
-The site is greenfield within the Green Belt, and would therefore result in loss or damage of habitats as well as soil sealing.
-The option would have a visual impact on the landscape of Gade Valley and Piccotts End, resulting in adverse impacts for 'landscape'.
+Adverse effects have been forecast for biodiversity, soils, and use of brownfield sites.
+The site is greenfield within the Green Belt, and would therefore result in loss or damage of habitats, as well as soil sealing.
+The allocation would have a visual impact on the landscape of the Gade Valley and Piccotts End, resulting in adverse impacts for landscape.
+Structural landscaping and the careful layout of development will help mitigate these effects.

-The option is located near local facilities, which could encourage walking and cycling, resulting in positive effects on 'health'.
-This option is considered to be more sustainable than other greenfield sites due to the proximity to the existing link road, schools and local shops.
+The allocation is located near local facilities, which could encourage walking and cycling, resulting in positive effects on health.
+This allocation is considered to be more sustainable than other greenfield sites due to the proximity to the existing link road, schools and local shops.

-Positive effects have been forecast against the majority of the social and economic objectives, including 'housing', 'sustainable prosperity and growth', 'fairer access to services' objectives.
-The option will provide approximately 300 units of housing, including a proportion of affordable housing.
-The provision of additional housing means there will be more residents in the community making facilities and shops more viable.
+Positive effects have been forecast against the majority of the social and economic objectives, including housing, sustainable prosperity and growth, fairer access to services objectives.
+The allocation will provide approximately 300 units of housing, including a proportion of affordable housing.
+The provision of additional housing means there will be more residents in the community, making facilities and shops more viable.
 This would help support the local economy.
-However, this option would result in adverse effects on 'revitalise town centres', as by developing new homes in the Green Belt around Hemel Hempstead this is not encouraging development in the centre of urban areas.
+However, this allocation would result in adverse effects on revitalise town centres, as by developing new homes in the Green Belt around Hemel Hempstead this is not encouraging development in the centre of urban areas.
+Phasing of the local allocations to give priority to urban sites will help mitigate this impact.